Guide

 Many adults who had OSD as a child still have a pronounced tibial tuberosity bump under their knee which never went away.
 This bump can be painful or painless and is usually a calcification of the bone where the patella tendon connects to the shin.
 Fixing the raised bump can only really be done with surgery which can be incredibly time consuming, painful and even expensive!
 But luckily, the bump itself is not actually the direct cause of your Knee pain, we can easily treat and manage your Osgood pain even if the bump cannot be reduced.

-Adult onset Osgood Schlatters is unlikely
+Adult onset Osgood Schlatters is less likely

 It is generally it is unlikely that adults who never had Osgood as a child will develop Osgood Schlatters in adulthood for the first time.
 Remember, the key cause of OSD and it's defining characteristic is related to rapid bone growth.
 Not something seen in adults!